Zentradi

-The Zentradi (ゼントラーディ人, Zentorādi-jin) are a fictional, militaristic race of alien, humanoid giants and often the main antagonist in Macross media mix and its Robotech (1985) cartoon adaptation.
+The Zentradi (ゼントラーディ人, Zentorādi-jin) are a fictional alien race of militaristic giants.
+They are antagonists in the Macross franchise and its Robotech adaptation.

-It is transliterated as Zentradi, Zjentohlauedy, Zentrady, and Zentraedi for the Japanese Macross series, with the Zentraedi spelling being the one most used commonly in the English-dubbed Robotech adaptation.
-The Robotech novels and comics would add the occasional spelling T'sentrati.
-In both the Macross and Robotech universes, humans and Zentradi are capable of interbreeding due to being genetically equivalent.
+It is transliterated as "Zentradi", "Zjentohlauedy", "Zentrady", and "Zentraedi" for the Japanese Macross series, with the "Zentraedi" spelling being the one most used commonly in the English-dubbed Robotech adaptation.
+The Robotech novels and comics added the occasional spelling "T'sentraeti".
+In both the Macross and Robotech settings, humans and Zentradi are capable of interbreeding.
 Physically, most of them also resemble humans with pointy ears, though some have unique skin and hair colors.
 Prior to their first encounter with the human race, all members of the Zentradi race were artificially created through cloning.

 Conception and development

 The idea of extraterrestrial humanoid enemies was first conceived by Shōji Kawamori, inspired by the trend of militaristic alien antagonists from previous science fiction shows like Space Battleship Yamato (1974).

 After the Studio Nue staff developed the final concept of what would become the Zentradi giant warrior race, artists Kazutaka Miyatake and Kawamori himself were in charge of designing the enemies' alphabet, machines and ships, while Haruhiko Mikimoto developed the Zentradi uniforms and the different alien characters.